Employer of Record Terms of Service

 4. Employer Status

-User shall act as the general employer and Wrapbook shall act as the special employer as understood under applicable law for employees and loan-outs.
+User shall act as the general employer or, sometimes referred to as the controlling employer, and Wrapbook shall act as the special employer, sometimes referred to as the payroll employer, as understood under applicable law for employees and loan-outs.
 User shall be responsible for day-to-day supervision, direction and control of Users in the performance of their services.

 User shall act as the sole employer of all contractors excluding loan-outs.